multiprocessio/datastation-documentation/0.9.0/Panels/File_Panels.md

 # File Panels

-These panels allow you to import files into DataStation from disk.
+File panels allow you to import files into DataStation from disk.
 Every time the panel is run the file is read again.

+# With Server

+If you define an [SSH connections](./SSH_Connections.md) you will be able to select the server to read your file remotely over SSH.

 # Supported file formats

 Data

-* JSON
+* JSON, JSON Newline, Concatenated JSON
-* CSV
+* CSV, TSV
-* Parquet
+* Apache parquet
 * XLSX
+* ODS
+* Apache ORC
+* Apache Avro

 Logs